 - History and Background of NIS Concept;

 - What is NIS?

-- What is its source?

-- Why and by whom was it developed?
+- Why and by whom is it developed?

 - What are its main canons?

 - By whom and how was / is it used?

 - What is its usefulness?

 - What are its implementation strategies?

 - How is it linked to IP?

 - Complementary concepts;

 - Examples of NIS in practice;

-- General IP Issues:
+- General IP Issues;

 - Protection of IP in Research Projects;

 - IP Management; and

 - IP Commercialization and Enforcement.

-Who Should Attend Workshop
+Who Should Attend

-The participants would be middle to high-level policy planners and administrators, academicians, and Ph.D. students from the OIC/INIT/COMSATS member countries.
+The participants would be middle to high-level policy planners and administrators, academicians, researchers, industry representatives and IP experts from the ISESCO/ INIT/ COMSATS member countries of the Arab Region.